 2.1 - ENTERS THE D.E.A.
 AND HARRY J. ANSLINGER

 EVIL; although the word is kicked around a lot in today’s verbal usage, it does not mean that the word, nor its meaning, does not exist.
 AND if ever the word evil ever applied to a person, it surely applies to the personage of Harry J. Anslinger -- (Also Known As) THE CATALYST OF HYSTERIA:

 As whole books have been devoted to the biography of our first Drug Czar, I see no need to reiterate what has already been well documented elsewhere.
 Here, it is enough to say that he was pure Evil.
-And again, while the word is banded about a lot of late.
-If a term ever applied, surly this is one of those cases.
-Anslinger, who we can prove, knew that he was lying about the effects of Medical Marihuana, showed little or no mercy toward his victims.
+And again, while the word is bandied about a lot of late, if a term ever applied, surely this is one of those cases.
+Anslinger, who we can prove knew that he was lying about the effects of Medical Marihuana, showed little or no mercy toward his victims.

 For example, he was at the trial of Samuel Caldwell, [the first person arrested under the newly passed federal anti-medical marihuana laws] and just stood by as he listened to the Judge uttering the following words:

 "I consider marihuana the worst of all narcotics . . . far worse than the use of morphine or cocaine.
 Under its influence men become beasts . . .
 Marihuana destroys life itself.
 I have no sympathy with those who sell this weed." ---Judge J. Foster Symes

 Again, Anslinger knew [and I believe knew all along] that it was ALL A BIG LIE.
 Yet he did nothing while Caldwell and so many others after him, were sent to jail.
 Thus, to say that he was (only) Evil, may not be enough to do justice to the English language.